Shopify and Amazon are giants in the e-commerce world, but which one is better for your business? Read on to make the right choice.

 You can also pay to have items fulfilled by Amazon.
 That means your inventory resides in an Amazon warehouse and Amazon handles the shipping.
-You'll pay a per-unit shipping fee on every order plus a warehousing fee per cubic foot of product stored.
+When you choose that option, you pay a per-unit shipping fee on every order, plus a warehousing fee per cubic foot of product stored.

 Choosing between Shopify and Amazon

 Both platforms have their pros and cons.
 Shopify requires you to brand and market your store, while Amazon comes with a built-in audience.
-But Amazon limits how much you can truly control about your sales; for example, third-party sellers can't list every type of item.
+But Amazon limits how much you can truly control about your sales.
+For example, third-party sellers can't list every type of item.
 Ultimately, you have to determine which platform best supports your business.
-Or you can choose to integrate both Amazon and Shopify, to get the best of both platforms, but you'll have to pay for both.
+You can also choose to integrate both Amazon and Shopify to get the best of both platforms, but you'll have to pay for both.